annerosenisser/cheatsheet/README.md

 cd Applications		# go to Applications
 ```

-Therefore, type the command to open a new SQLiteBrowser window:
+Thereafter, type the command to open a new SQLiteBrowser window:
 ```bash
 open -n sqlitebrowser.app
 ````